 quite different Phosphite is more soluble than phosphate, making leaf and root uptake more efficient, thus high concentrations can be toxic for plants Phosphite also has unique effects on plant metabolism Phosphite supplied through the soil or foliage is slowly converted to phosphate Soil and foliar applications are made at

-Jan 27, 2010· Plants need phosphate to stimulate healthy root development for flowering and to help in the prevention of disease and stress Phosphate helps in root stimulation and flowering of plants Other uses - Because of its high value as a nutrient, phosphate is widely used in the manufacturing of animal feed supplements
+Jan 27, 2010· Plants need phosphate to stimulate healthy root development for flowering and to help in the prevention of disease and stress Phosphate helps in root stimulation and flowering of plants Other uses - Because of its high value as a nutrient, phosphate is widely used in the manufacturing of supplements

 Phosphorus is the "P" in the N-P-K (nitrogen, phosphorus, potassium) formula used in fertilizers Combined with oxygen (O2), phosphorus forms phosphate Why Tomato Plants Need Phosphat Phosphates are essential for tomato growth and the formation of flowers and fruit Phosphorus helps build cell membranes and store energy

 Plants absorb these phosphates through their roots and convert them into organic phosphat Animals, in turn, can eat the plants and "steal" their organic phosphat When animals excrete these phosphates as dung, microorganisms feed on the dung and convert organic phosphates back into inorganic phosphat This process is known as mineralization

 The term phosphate rock (or phosphorite) is used to denote any rock with high phosphorus content The largest and least expensive source of phosphorus is obtained by mining and concentrating phosphate rock from the numerous phosphate deposits of the world Some phosphate rock is used to make calcium phosphate nutritional supplements for animals